jhjguxin/project-manage/learn.shayhowe.com/html-css/elements-semantics.zh-CN.markdown

 #### D.R.Y. – Don’t Repeat Yourself

 One principle of development is **D.R.Y.**, also known as don’t repeat yourself.
 Within CSS this principle can speak volumes as it is easy to continually write the same styles over and over again.
 Don’t.
-CSS was designed in a way to allow you to cascade styles and use classes so that you easily apply and inherent styles.
+CSS was designed in a way to allow you to cascade styles and use classes so that you easily apply and **inherent styles**.
 The end goal is to write clean and light code, of which is semantic and easily managed.

 #### Resources & Links